 Fall Seasonal Fruits

 - Apples: Please skip the standard fare at the grocery store unless you simply have no other choice.
 Go to a local u-pick orchard, buy at the farmer’s market, forage from the park (where permitted).
 There are so many varied types of apples in the world.
 Explore the world of heirloom apples and find new (old) favorites that are full of amazing flavor and texture.
+Don’t forget to take in the local apple cider, either.
+This is pure liquid gold perfect for drinking and using in homemade apple cider caramel candy.

 - Crabapples: These little nuggets often grow in parks and yards only to be overlooked for the bigger and sweeter apples.
 Give crabapples a try in sauces, desserts, and preserves and learn to appreciate them for their tart pleasures.

 - Cranberries: These aren’t always locally grown or available to forage.
 Stock up when possible as they freeze super easily to include in dishes all winter long.
+They make great sauce, of course, but you can also ferment cranberries in honey for something different and healthy too.

 - Pears: Like apples, skip the grocery store and find something local if at all possible.
 There are so many different types and they can all be enjoyed fresh or preserved in a number of ways.